Trajectory-guided Control Prediction for End-to-end Autonomous Driving: A Simple yet Strong Baseline: Related Work

 Another genre to predict control actions directly is proposed in \citep{pomerleau1988alvinn, muller2005e2eavoid, bojarski2016nvend, xu2017lstme2e}.
 CIL \citep{codevilla2018cil} adds a measurement encoder and multiple branches for different high level commands with the image encoder.
 CILRS \citep{codevilla2019cilrs} is proposed afterwards and further introduces a speed prediction head.
 They stand as classic baselines for IL in the CARLA driving simulator.
-Diverse optimized approaches are presented based on them, such as multi-task learning \citep{yang2018e2emmmt, hou2019fmnet, ishihara2021multie2eattention, kim2020fasnet, huch2021e2ecav, zhu2022mtcil}, dataset aggregation \citep{prakash2020darb} and knowledge distillation \citep{zhang2021roach}.
+Diverse optimized approaches are presented based on them, such as multi-modal inputs \citep{hawke2020urbancil, xiao2020multimodal}, multi-task learning \citep{yang2018e2emmmt, li2018rethinking, hou2019fmnet, ishihara2021multie2eattention, kim2020fasnet, huch2021e2ecav, zhu2022mtcil}, dataset aggregation \citep{prakash2020darb} and knowledge distillation \citep{zhao2021sam, zhang2021roach}.
 However, the compact control-based methods often have higher vehicles collision rates, remaining an interesting domain to explore.
+Similar work exists in other related domains such as robotic navigation as well. \citep{pokle2019robot} learns a controller after a local trajectory planner to improve the overall navigation behavior.